Government Shutdowns(Hour 2)

 Dominic Lee is in the air chair and the producer both checking things out.

-and a big thank you from Catherine who texts us and says hi John and Gordy wanted to thank you for the great meetup and tour at Downs in Stillary
+and a big thank you from Catherine who texted us and said hi John and Gordy wanted to thank you for the great meetup and tour at Downshawn Stillery, Downshawn Stillery

 Mm-hmm.